RobertMeissner/pdf_annotator/docs/protocol.md

 - Tech focus
   - API endpoint unclear -> intentionally bad?
   - API "upload-pdf" endpoint not semantic, what if we also want to upload jpg (aka Fax scans)

+## 20251028 Preparing interview

+Coverage
+- App.tsx not covered at all -> integration test?